cs-21-pt-9-01/rapl.rs/README.md

 ### `benchmark-int`
 Benchmark an interactive program.
 By default, `benchmark-int` expects `<program>` to be executable - alternatively you can specify a runner, e.g., `bash`, with `-r, --runner`.
-Additionally, will log results in terminal in an `ncurses` window.
+Additionally, `benchmark-int` will log results in terminal in an `ncurses` window.
 To retain availability of the terminal and only log in the background, pass `-b, --bg-log`.

 ```
 raplrs-benchmark-int 0.1.0